axense234/Slider-REACT/README.md

 ## **Version History**

+- 0.3
+  - Analyzed the code to gather to-do's and changed a few things around.
 - 0.2
   - Actually introduced the slider functionality with auto reviews
   - See [commit change](https://github.com/axense234/Slider-REACT/commits/master) or See [release history](https://github.com/axense234/Slider-REACT/releases)